lyphilong/The-Bachelor-s-Thesis/README.md

 - ["Improved Techniques for Training Single-Image GANs" by Tobias Hinz, Matthew Fisher, Oliver Wang, and Stefan Wermter.](https://arxiv.org/abs/2003.11512)
 - ["Structural-analogy from a Single Image Pair" by Sagie Benaim, Ron Mokady, Amit Bermano, Daniel Cohen-Or, and Lior Wolf.](https://arxiv.org/abs/2004.02222)

 Abstract: The task of unsupervised image-to-image translation has seen substantial advancements in recent years through the use of deep neural networks.
 My thesis is based on [ConSinGAN model](https://arxiv.org/abs/2004.02222) and [model's Benaim et al](https://arxiv.org/abs/2004.02222).
 In this thesis, we explore the capabilities of neural networks to understand image structure by given a single video A and a single image B. The model will learn the mapping  crose to fine with different resolution of the image for each scale.
+The model will create the video which captures the feature of single image B and have an animation of video A by a combination of the [ConSinGAN model](https://arxiv.org/abs/2004.02222) and [model's Benaim et al](https://arxiv.org/abs/2004.02222).
 As a result, the image will be transformed from the most general structure to the smallest details in the image.
 However, the combination of [ConSinGAN model](https://arxiv.org/abs/2004.02222) and [model's Benaim et al](https://arxiv.org/abs/2004.02222) has produced negative results and that becomes the premise that should be avoided for these stellar studies.

 # Installation
 - python 3.5